ModelInference/dinv/README.md

     linn > term1
     linn > term2

+#Command Line Usage

+Dinv has a set of command line arguments that can be broken into 3 categories
+ * instrumenter arguments
+ * logmerger arguments
+ * arguments for both

+## Instrumenter dinv - i

+The `-i` argument specifies the instrumenter, valid proceding arguments are as follows

+ * `-file` specifies a file for insturmentation `dinv -i -file=example.go`
+ * `-dir` specifies a directory for instrumentation `dinv -i -dir=exampleDir`
+ * `-local` causes dump annotations to be logged as local events at runtume
+ * `-df` toggles dataflow analysis at dump statements

+## LogMerger dinv -l

+The `-l` argument specifies the log merger, the following arguments should be followed with a complete list of shiviz, and encoded log files from an execution.

+ * `-plan` speficies the plan to use while merging logs (default is totally ordered cuts) `dinv -l -plan="TOLN" files`
+ * `-sample` the sample rate of consistat cuts to be analyzed (default 100%) `dinv -l -sample=50 files`
+ * `-toc` only analyze cuts that can be totally ordered with one another (default off) `dinv -l -toc files`
+ * `-shiviz` produce a shiviz log of the execution
+ * `-name` renames 9 digit host identifier to more readable format fruits/colors/philosophers (default colors) `-dinv -l -name=fruits files`

+## General arguments

+ * `-verbose` print output to console
+ * `-debug` adds extensive and pedantic output

 **TODO: add a new section with command line usage information for the dinv.go executable. **